-If you are interested in exploring potential research partnerships and joint funding in social and therapeutic horticulture and allied areas of green care, please send an email to firstname.lastname@example.org with details of your proposal.
+In the past we have collaborated with academic institutions and in practice based research.
+If you are interested in potential research partnerships exploring social and therapeutic horticulture and other areas of green care, please get in touch with details of your proposal.

-If you would like to find out more about academic or practice-based research in the field of social and therapeutic horticulture, please email email@example.com with details of your specific area of interest and how we can help.
+Or if you would like to find out more about academic or practice-based research in the field of social and therapeutic horticulture, please email us with details of your specific area of interest and how we can help.